 Step 9: Reference and Background Checks

 As mentioned in the job description stage, your initial job posting should indicate that all candidates are subject to a background check.
-Background checks review candidates’ criminal record, verify employment history and eligibility, and run credit checks.
+Background checks review candidates’ criminal records, verify employment history and eligibility, and run credit checks.
 Drug testing may also be warranted, depending on the position.

 Step 10: Offer